janniss91/SwissDialIdent/README.md

 # Swiss Dialect Identification

+## Setup

+For the setup of this repository simply type:

+    make

+This will

+- set up a virtual environment for this repository,
+- install all necessary project dependencies.

+If anything does not work, try installing with ```Python 3.8```.

+## Clean and Re-install

+To reset the repository to its inital state, type:

+    make dist-clean

+This will remove the virtual environment and all dependencies.
+With the `make` command you can re-install them.

+To remove temporary files like .pyc or .pyo files, type:

+    make clean

 ## Data

 The data for this project comes from 3rd VarDial Evaluation Campaign from 2019 (for more information see: https://sites.google.com/view/vardial2019/campaign).